-Start with your current payoff path, then choose the calculator that matches what you want to understand, compare, or change next.
+Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

-The first calculator gives you the starting point.
-Once you can see the timeline and interest cost, it’s easier to choose the tool that matches the decision you want to make next.
+The first calculator gives you the baseline.
+Once you can see the payoff timeline, interest cost, and balance picture, it’s easier to choose the tool that matches the decision you want to make next.

-Get the current path before testing changes.
-Without a baseline, it’s hard to know whether a new option really helps.
+Get the baseline before testing changes.
+Without a starting estimate, it’s hard to know whether a new payment, rate, offer, or goal really helps.

 Start here when you need the plain answer first: if you keep paying this amount, when does the balance actually hit $0?